- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - TLTRBLBR - - - - - - - - - - - - - - - -

 Support for the above is not very good, except for the left and top positioning where all browsers agree.
 About right and bottom positioning:

-1. In Gecko 1.8+ they refer to the first line box of the relative ancestor (not to the last.)
+1. In Gecko 1.8+ they refer to the first box of the relative ancestor (not to the last box.)

-2. In Opera 9 and Safari 3 they correctly refer to the last inline box of the ancestor, but the right edge is never to the left of the left edge, in other words the containing block's width is never allowed to be negative.
-This should happen when the last inline box of the ancestor ends to the left of the beginning of the first one.
-In these conditions Opera and Safari consider the right edge of the c.b. to be equal to the left one.
+2. In Opera 9+, Safari 3+, IE8 they correctly refer to the last box of the ancestor, but the right edge is never to the left of the left edge, in other words the containing block's width is never allowed to be negative.
+This should happen when the last box of the ancestor ends at the left of the beginning of the first one.
+In these conditions Opera, Safari, IE8 consider the right edge of the c.b. to be equal to the left one.

 CSS tests home